North Carolina State Board of Elections

 The North Carolina State Board of Elections (NCSBE) is an agency of the North Carolina state government charged with the administration of the elections process, as well as campaign finance, and lobbying disclosure and compliance.
-The State Board of Elections works in conjunction with the state's 100 County Boards of Elections.
+The State Board of Elections works in conjunction with the state's 100 county boards of elections.

 Session Law 2018-146 re-established the pre-2017 board, effective January 31, 2019.
 The agency will thus be overseen by a five-member board – three from the governor's party and two from the other party.
-From March 2018 until December 2018, a contested nine-member Bipartisan State Board of Elections and Ethics Enforcement existed (see below).
+From March 2018 until December 2018, a contested nine-member Bipartisan State Board of Elections and Ethics Enforcement existed.
 The agency had a vacant board from June 2017 until March 2018.

+History

 Bipartisan State Board of Elections and Ethics Enforcement (2017–18)

 The Bipartisan State Board of Elections and Ethics Enforcement was created as an agency overseen by an eight-member board, merging the five-member State Board of Elections, the State Ethics Commission and the Lobbying Compliance Division of the Secretary of State’s Office.
 A first law to this effect was signed by outgoing Governor McCrory (R) on December 16, 2016 in a special session shortly after Roy Cooper (D) defeated McCrory in the November 2016 gubernatorial election.
 With the law, the Republican-majority General Assembly limited the power of the newly elected Democratic Governor in the appointment of the board's members.
 Newly sworn in Governor Cooper filed suit, and the law was struck down on March 17, 2017 by a three-judge panel of Wake County Superior Court.
 In April 2017, a new version of the law, Senate Bill 68, was passed by the General Assembly by overriding Governor Cooper's veto, enacting Session Law 2017-6.

 Governor Cooper sued again and on June 1, 2017, the same panel as in the previous case dismissed the lawsuit for lack of jurisdiction.
 Cooper appealed, while the new State Board remained vacant.
 On January 26, 2018, the North Carolina Supreme Court held in Cooper v.
 Berger that the provisions of this law regarding membership and appointment of the board violated the separation of powers clause under the Constitution of North Carolina.
 The General Assembly subsequently passed House Bill 90, creating a ninth position on the state board and giving the governor more control over the appointments.
 While Governor Cooper let the bill become law without his signature, he again filed suit.
 Governor Cooper appointed the board's members in March 2018, after it being vacant since June 2017.
 The General Assembly also referred a constitutional amendment to the November 2018 ballot, which would have codified this board into the constitution.
 It was opposed by the current and former governors and was ultimately defeated, 62% to 38%, by voters.